Based at the Village Hall the Parish Council meets 7.00pm on the third Monday each month.

 It is important to start by saying that, unlike MP's or County and District Councillors, Parish Councillors are not paid anything for the work they do or the time they spend on Parish Council business.
 They do not receive any allowances, and only get paid for things like postage that they use, (if they choose to claim for them).
 When they attend Council meetings or meetings with the City Council or with Ward Councillors or public enquiries, they do it in their own time.
 They are in fact the cheapest element of government, and in 2013 an average elector will pay less than £2 a month for all that the Parish Council do.
 All Parish Councils are proud of being the lowest cost component of local government.

 Any planning applications within the Parish are referred to the Parish Council for local comment although the decisions are made by the City Council.
-Similarly, the Parish Council was consulted about Leeds UDP and will be consulted when the Local Development Framework, the replacement for the UDP, is being prepared.
-This will determine the shape of planning and building in the area for the next 10 or more years.
-They are also able to press for enforcement action when planning law is breached by a developer or landowner to the detriment of neighbours or the area.
+Similarly, the Parish Council was consulted about the Neighbourhood Development Plan and played a major role in its adoption.
+They are also able to press for enforcement action when planning law is breached by a developer or landowner to the detriment of neighbours, or the area.

 The powers of Parish Councils were recently increased by the Government to permit them to make grants in connection with community transport schemes and crime prevention initiatives.